zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### select `String`

-Triggered when a Li element is selected.
+Fired when an item from the suggestion popup is selected by the user.

 #### Example
     <kendo:autoComplete select="handle_select">